Before, During, and After Active Reading Strategies

 • Connect concepts to examples

-• Write margin comments explaining how you agree, disagree, or both with points
+• Talk back to the text: write margin comments explaining how you agree, disagree, or both with points

-• Pay attention to signpost language, pivot words, transitions, voice markers, and signal phrases
+• Pay attention to signpost language, pivot words, transitions, voice markers and other evaluative language, and signal phrases

-• Pay particular attention to beginnings and ends of paragraphs and paragraph sequences
+• Pay particular attention to the beginnings and ends of paragraphs and paragraph sequences

-• Notice who is saying what in response to whom for what purpose
+• Notice how the writer is using and responding to sources written by other writers: identify who is saying what in response to whom for what purpose

 • Write the questions that occur to you as you read in the margins